 This has been a Finish the Sentence Friday post.
 This week’s sentence is “Why I write…” brought to you by Kenya Johnson of Sporadically Yours.

 Finish the Sentence Friday is a link-up where writers and bloggers come together to share their themselves with a particular sentence.
-If you’d like to stay ahead of future sentences and participate, join the Facebook group
+If you’d like to stay ahead of future sentences and participate, join the Facebook group.

 This blog is used for shorter posts and also for longer Facebook statuses.
 Please visit my official blog site at: Taking it a Step at a Time